-I am an applied micro-economist.
-I joined Pitzer College in Claremont, USA, in July 2023 after teaching economics in India for about fifteen years.
+I am an applied econometrician.
+I joined Pitzer College in 2023.
+Before that I was teaching economics in India for about fifteen years.
 I am a research fellow at IZA-Institute of Labor Economics and at Global Labor Organization, GLO.

-My research lies at the intersection of labor and development economics and can be grouped into two broad themes: social identities and efficacy of public expenditure.
-The first strand of my work contributes toward an understanding of how identities such as gender, caste, and immigrant status influence economic and non-economic outcomes including notions of self-worth.
-The second strand measures impacts of government financed programs and uncovers mechanisms through which impacts are mediated to inform how public expenditure can be more effective in improving welfare.
+My research lies at the intersection of labor and development economics, and has two broad themes: social identities and efficacy of public programs.
+The first strand of my work contributes toward an understanding of how identities, such as gender, caste, and immigrant status, influence economic and non-economic outcomes, including perceptions and notions of self-worth.
+The second measures impacts of government programs, and attempts to uncover mechanisms through which impacts are mediated in order to make public expenditure more effective.

 Here is my CVÂ